lean-dojo/LeanCopilot/README.md

 ## Caveats

 * Lean may occasionally crash when restarting or editing a file.
-Restarting the file again should fix the problem
+Restarting the file again should fix the problem.
 * `select_premises` always retrieves the original form of a premise.
 For example, `Nat.add_left_comm` is a result of the theorem below.
 In this case, `select_premises` retrieves `Nat.mul_left_comm` instead of `Nat.add_left_comm`.
 ```lean
 @[to_additive]